SvenKoos/Smart-Watchy/README.md

 ### Android Smart Lock support
 The Watchy should be used as Trusted device for Android Smart Lock functionality.

 The Watchy must be paired / bonded to the mobile device (new item in Watchy menu).

 Watchy will advertise via BLE to support Smart Lock unlock.

 ## Hints
-If mobile device is in roaming zone, IP address is still received from home mobile service provider, which results in home weather report on watch face.
+Location discovery: If mobile device is in roaming zone, IP address is still received from home mobile service provider, which results in home weather report on watch face.

+Quiet mode: Exit by pressing the left-upper button.